Tagline Here

 What is the lowest form of assault charge?

 The lowest form of assault charge is typically simple assault, a misdemeanor offense.
-This charge applies when someone causes minor physical harm, makes a threat of harm, or acts recklessly, leading to an injury.
-In New Jersey, simple assault is punishable by up to six months in jail, fines, and potential community service.
+This charge applies when someone causes minor physical harm, makes a threat of harm, or acts recklessly, leading to an injury to another person.
+In New Jersey, a simple assault charge is punishable by up to six months in jail, fines, and potential community service.

 What are misdemeanors and felonies different categories of?